1nf3rna/OpenSplit/docs/architecture.md

 ## State Management
 - Use React state only for **UI rendering**.
 - Application state (timer, segments, attempts) lives in Go.
-- Subscribe to state changes via events.
+- Communicate state changes from the backend to the front via `bridge`.
+Subscribe to the events produced from the `bridge` package.

 ---